Why is my tongue tingling?

 Oral allergy syndrome can occur after eating raw fruits or vegetables because the proteins in them are similar to those found in pollen.

-The allergic reaction should go away on its own but taking an over-the-counter antihistamine and rinsing the mouth with water can speed up healing.
+The allergic reaction should go away on its own but taking an antihistamine and rinsing the mouth with water can speed up healing.
 Avoiding the trigger food can prevent it happening again.
+Antihistamines are available for purchase over the counter or online.

 A person should consult a doctor if symptoms cause a lot of discomfort, get worse, or hives appear.